You can buy MetroCards by using a MetroCard ticket machine, which are in most subway stations.

 - These machines meet all requirements of the Americans with Disabilities Act.
 An audio feature is available for people with partial or total vision loss; headsets are necessary for use.
 The machines can be used by those who read Braille.

 - When you use a credit card at a ticket machine, it will ask you to enter your ZIP code for verification.
 Note: If your credit card has a billing address outside the U.S., type in “99999” when prompted for a ZIP code.

 Federal law allows a pre-tax transit benefit of up to $270 per month.

 Employers: Obtain information regarding NYC’s 2019 Commuter Benefits Law

 Each month, our Mobile Sales Service Centers travel around the five boroughs, making regularly scheduled stops at senior citizen centers, shopping centers, and along major bus routes.
 They are staffed with customer services representatives who are happy to answer questions and help with any MetroCard issues you might have.

-Note: Because of the pandemic, sales buses and vans are not making credit card or cash transactions.
-You can still transfer value from a Reduced-Fare MetroCard.
+Note: Sales buses and vans are not making credit card transactions.
+You can still buy a MetroCard using cash or transfer value from a Reduced-Fare MetroCard.